hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step2.md

 `kubectl expose deployment nginx-one --type=NodePort`{{execute}}

+Now check the service list again and notice the nginx-one service now is listed with an ip.

 `minikube service list`{{execute}}

-Currently, the service on a random Kubernetes NodePort (some value above 30000) and this next line will force the NodePort to 31111
+The service on a random Kubernetes NodePort (some value above 30000) and this next line will force the NodePort to 31111

 `kubectl patch service nginx-one --type='json' --patch='[{"op": "replace",  "path": "/spec/ports/0/nodePort", "value":31111}]'`{{execute}}